Calcutta Cricket and Football Club: Association football

 Run by the British officials since its inception in 1872, "Calcutta Football Club" became the first of the three European football clubs, others being Calcutta Rangers and Dalhousie AC.
 They soon emerged as one of the leading football teams in the Bengal Presidency.
 It was then consisting of European players, and enjoyed fierce rivalry predominantly with indigenous outfit Mohun Bagan.
 Calcutta Football Club stayed away from Trades Cup, the country's first open football tournament because members felt that their "enjoyment of the sport would be impaired if they join the competitive fray", it was instrumental in instituting the Indian Football Association (IFA) in Calcutta very much on London lines.
 The team for the first time was defeated by Mohun Bagan in 1923 in the return leg of CFL, but managed to clinch both the league and IFA Shield titles in that season.

 Jamshid Nassiri, managed CC&FC in the 2022–23 CFL Premier Division.

 Calcutta FC was the most successful team in prestigious Calcutta Football League in pre-independence era, oldest league in Asia, in pre-independence era (in which, native teams were barred from participating for the first fifteen seasons), clinching eight titles.
 The team is also nine-time winners of IFA Shield.
-The 1936 edition of IFA Shield was club's last notable campaign in which they reached final, failed to win title as Mohammedan Sporting became the first all-Indian team since 1911 to clinch title, beat CC&FC 2–1.
 In 2004, the club emerged victorious in historic Trades Cup, defeating Eastern Railway 2–1 in final.
 In 2022, they roped in noted Indian-Iranian footballer Jamshid Nassiri as head coach.